mijtsma/mijtsma.github.io/_pages/about.md

 Highlights
 ======
+* October 2022: The lab presented two papers at the Human Factors and Ergonomics' Annual Meeting in Atlanta
 * September 2022: Our proposal to the Federal Aviation Administration (FAA) was selected for funding
 * September 2022: My manuscript to IEEE Transactions on Human-Machine Systems has been accepted for publication
 * September 2022: Our proposal to NASA Aeronautics was selected for funding